How to Interview a Real Estate Agent in 3 Steps

 What’s the process if I decide to hire you?

-Red flags to watch out for when interviewing an agent
+Red flags to watch out for when interviewing a Realtor

-Spotting warning signs during an interview with a realtor is crucial.
+Spotting warning signs during a Realtor interview is crucial.

 Poor communication skills